ren-jamie11/book_recommender/README.md

 <img src="https://github.com/ren-jamie11/book_recommender/blob/main/assets/genre_recs.png" alt="Alt text" width="600">
 </br>

 I am quite satisfied with these recommendations, as the recommender noticed that I like philosophy/self-help books and suggested books that similar users rated highly.
+(Yes, don't judge me :) I had a phase in college).
 Notice that the k-nearest users' ratings of these books are significantly higher than the overall ratings (expressing the principle that ratings of similar users are more relevant).

-The counts (of the 50-nearest users who have read each book) are small because the book universe is enormous (relative to amount of data my laptop can efficiently work with), so it is relatively hard to find many users with overlapping books.
+The counts (of the 50-nearest users who have read each book) are surprisingly small, but that goes to show the reading choices among even similar users are quite diverse.
+It is also because the universe of books is absolutely enormous.

 The above recommendation is biased towards highly popular books that many have read.
 To make the recommendations more "interesting" or "serendipitous", one can adjust the weightings by the inverse frequency of each book to promote books that are both relevant but not known to many people.